Suburb Sales Reports

 Yes, you can purchase suburb sales reports for a particular local government authority.
 This report contains all sales for each property within all suburbs in the nominated local government authority.

 As these reports can contain a large number of sales they are priced according to the number of sales reported.
-A 'calculate price' facility is provided on the initial search screen so that you can work out the cost of your report before proceeding to the payment screen.
+The 'calculate price' function is provided on the initial search screen so that you can work out the cost of your report before adding it to your cart.

 Can I obtain a report for a property I do not own?